UrjaSShah/Astrophysics/README.md

 🎓 Academic Context

 These codes were written for coursework in astrophysics and computational physics.
 While not production-level software, they provide a foundation for learning, experimentation, and extension to research projects.
+NOTE : Some of these have been done in collaboration with peers.